Here is a list of all the committees that will be represented in TIMEMUN.

 North Atlantic Treaty Organization (NATO)

-Countering Russia: NATO’s express purposes is ensuring the “freedom and security” of all members.
-However its founding goal was to address the threat from the Soviet Union, particularly towards European members.
+Countering Russia: NATO’s express purpose is ensuring the “freedom and security” of all members.
+However ,its founding goal was to address the threat from the Soviet Union, particularly towards European members.
 With the fall of the Soviet Union, it was hoped that NATO could realign its objectives, and NATO signed several agreements with Russia in 1997 (NATO-Russia Founding Act) and 2002 (NATO-Russia Rome Declaration).
-However the optimism proved short lived, as Russia under President Putin has clashed with western countries repeatedly, most jarringly with the ongoing war between Russia and Ukraine.
+However, the optimism proved short-lived, as Russia under President Putin has clashed with Western countries repeatedly, most jarringly with the ongoing war between Russia and Ukraine.
 As such, the NATO committee will be forced to revise its approach to the security threat from Russia.

 US Senate